universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 ## App watcher

-For development universal-core will watch for file changes and reload the application.
-After updating the controller feel free to just wait for it to reload.
+For development, universal-core will watch for file changes and reload the application.
+After updating the controller, feel free to just wait for it to reload.

-If you prefer not to have this feature enabled, take a look at `core.yaml` file in the root of your project.
+If you prefer not to have this feature enabled, take a look at the `core.yaml` file in the root of your project.

 ## NPM start

-This will be our main application, so it will be nice to have a script to start it.
-Lets add a new script to our `package.json`:
+This will be our main application, so it would be nice to have a script to start it.
+Let's add a new script to our `package.json`:

 ```json:title=package.json
 {